-&lt;sup>7 www.mi5.gov.uk/international-terrorism.
+7 www.mi5.gov.uk/international-terrorism.
 (Accessed 12 July 2017)

-&lt;sup>8 A complete list of educational and childcare authorities specified by the Act is set out in Appendix 1 of this guidance.
+8 A complete list of educational and childcare authorities specified by the Act is set out in Appendix 1 of this guidance.

-HM Government (2015) Prevent Duty guidance in England and Wales.
+9 HM Government (2015) Prevent Duty guidance in England and Wales.

-- 11. Section 26 of the Counter-Terrorism and Security Act is supported by statutory guidance. - 12.
+- 11. Section 26 of the Counter-Terrorism and Security Act is supported by statutory guidance.10 - 12.
 The Prevent duty requires schools and colleges to identify children and young people who may be vulnerable to radicalisation.
 Schools and colleges must also be aware of the steps they should take when such children and young people have been identified as vulnerable to radicalisation. - 13.
-All publicly funded schools (including academies and free schools) are required to teach a broad and balanced curriculum that promotes the spiritual, moral, cultural, mental and physical development of pupils.
-They must also promote community cohesion.
-Independent schools, publicly funded schools and colleges are under a duty to actively promote 'Fundamental British Values'.
-These expectations are incorporated into the Ofsted common inspection framework and related inspection handbooks.
-The statutory guidance identifies these requirements as a key way for schools and colleges to build resilience against extremism. - 14.
-The NASUWT has produced practical guidance and advice on ways in which schools and colleges can meet the requirement to promote Fundamental British Values.
-The guidance, Universal Values: Further Ideas and Activities, can be accessed at www.nasuwt.org.uk/prevent.
+All schools are required to teach a broad and balanced curriculum that promotes the spiritual, moral, cultural, mental and physical development of pupils.
+The Welsh Government has also produced guidance for schools to help them build resilience to extremism through promoting community cohesion.
+The statutory guidance identifies these requirements as key ways for schools to build resilience against extremism.